All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 "The key to successful GLP-1 therapy is setting realistic expectations and supporting patients through the titration phase.
 The side effects are manageable for most people, but they need to know what to expect.")
 Dr. Caroline Apovian, MD, Harvard Medical School

 The available doses are 0.75 mg and 1.5 mg, with higher doses of 3.0 mg and 4.5 mg also approved for additional blood sugar control.
-The medication comes in a pre-filled, single-use pen that does not require you to see the needle, which many patients find less intimidating than other injection devices.
+The medication comes in a pre-filled, single-use pen that doesn't require you to see the needle, which many patients find less intimidating than other injection devices.

 For a comparison with other GLP-1 options, see our .